 b.
-An evaluation shall not be required for an employee who (i) has separated from employment with a facility licensed or certified by the Commonwealth of Virginia, (ii) has a break in service of six months or less, and (iii) submits a copy of the original statement of tuberculosis screening to his new employer.
+An evaluation shall not be required for [an employee a staff person] who (i) has separated from employment with a facility licensed or certified by the Commonwealth of Virginia, (ii) has a break in service of six months or less, and (iii) submits a copy of the original statement of tuberculosis screening to his new employer.

-2. Subsequent tuberculosis evaluations and reports.

-a.
-Any employee or household member required to be evaluated who comes in contact with a known case of infectious tuberculosis shall be screened as determined appropriate based on consultation with the local health department.
+- 2. Subsequent tuberculosis evaluations and reports. - a.
+Any [employee staff person] or household member required to be evaluated who comes in contact with a known case of infectious tuberculosis shall be screened as determined appropriate based on consultation with the local health department.

 b.
-Any employee or household member required to be evaluated who develops chronic respiratory symptoms of three weeks duration shall be evaluated immediately for the presence of infectious tuberculosis.

-c.
-Each employee or household member required to be evaluated shall annually submit the results of a risk assessment, documenting that the individual is free of tuberculosis in a communicable form as evidenced by the completion the current screening form published by the Virginia Department of Health or a form consistent with it.

-3. Any individual suspected to have infectious tuberculosis shall not be allowed to return to work or have any contact with the residents and personnel of the facility until a physician has determined that the individual is free of infectious tuberculosis.
+Any [employee staff person] or household member required to be evaluated who develops chronic respiratory symptoms of three weeks duration shall be evaluated immediately for the presence of infectious tuberculosis. - c.
+Each [employee staff person] or household member required to be evaluated shall annually submit the results of a risk assessment, documenting that the individual is free of tuberculosis in a communicable form as evidenced by the completion [of] the current screening form published by the Virginia Department of Health or a form consistent with it. - 3.
+Any individual suspected to have infectious tuberculosis shall not be allowed to return to work or have any contact with the residents and personnel of the facility until a physician has determined that the individual is free of infectious tuberculosis.

-4. The facility shall report any active case of tuberculosis developed by an employee or household member required to be evaluated to the local health department.

-E. At the request of the administrator of the facility or the department, a report of examination by a licensed physician shall be obtained when there are indications that the safety of residents in care may be jeopardized by the physical or mental health of a specific individual.

-F. Any individual who, upon examination or as a result of tests, shows indication of a physical or mental condition which may jeopardize the safety of residents in care or which would prevent performance of duties:

-1. Shall be removed immediately from contact with residents; and

-2. Shall not be allowed contact with residents until the condition is cleared to the satisfaction of the examining physician as evidenced by a signed statement from the physician.

-22 VAC 40-72-300.
-First aid and CPR certification.

-A. There shall be at least one employee on the premises at all times who has current certification in first aid from the American Red Cross, American Heart Association, National Safety Council, or who has current first aid certification issued within the past three years by a community college, a hospital, a volunteer rescue squad, a fire department, or other designated program approved by the department, unless the facility has an on duty registered nurse or licensed practical nurse.
+- 4. The facility shall report any active case of tuberculosis developed by [an employee a staff person] or household member required to be evaluated to the local health department. - E. At the request of the administrator of the facility or the department, a report of examination by a licensed physician shall be obtained when there are indications that the safety of residents in care may be jeopardized by the physical or mental health of a [specific individual staff person or household member]. - F. Any [individual staff person or household member] who, upon examination or as a result of tests, shows indication of a physical or mental condition that may jeopardize the safety of residents in care or that would prevent performance of duties: - 1.
+Shall be removed immediately from contact with residents; and - 2.
+Shall not be allowed contact with residents until the condition is cleared to the satisfaction of the examining physician as evidenced by a signed statement from the physician. - 22 VAC 40-72-300.
+First aid and CPR certification. - A. There shall be at least one [employee staff person] on the premises at all times who has current certification in first aid from the American Red Cross, American Heart licensed practical nurse.
 The certification must either be in Adult First Aid or include Adult First Aid.

+Association, National Safety Council, [American Safety and Health Institute,] or who has current first aid certification issued within the past three years by a community college, a hospital, a volunteer rescue squad, a fire department, or other designated program approved by the department, unless the facility has an on-duty registered nurse or